sampsyo/bril/SR_LICM/intro.md

 | `both1.ts` | 40.3 ms | 40.1 ms | 1.00x |
 | `both2.ts` | 40.0 ms | 38.4 ms | 1.04x |

+Based on the evaluation results, we find out that both loop optimization techniques can provide some speedup.
+Loop invariant code motion can provide up to 1.36x speedup, while strength reduction can only have less than 10% performance improvement.
+That is due to the fact that multiplication/division does not take significantly more cycles than addition/substraction on modern machines and there are many redundant `id` operations when generating `bril` programs from `ts`.
+We expect that more speedup can be obtained if exponential operation is optimized.